hjamet/project-memory/README.md

   - `defaultScore` (in plugin settings): default pertinence score used when a project has no `pertinence_score` in frontmatter (default: `50`).
   - `archiveTag` (in plugin settings): tag applied when marking a project as finished (default: `projet-fini`).

+- **Behavior & context**: when the review modal opens, the chosen project file is opened in the currently active editor pane to provide context (no new pane is created).
+The modal also *remembers* the last shown project: if you close and reopen the modal, it will show the same project until you perform a review action (e.g., "Moins souvent", "Fini"), at which point the remembered project is reset and a new one will be selected on the next open.

 Note on recent fixes:

 - **Ribbon icon**: the left ribbon icon now opens the same review modal as the `Review a project` command (previously it printed results to the console).